LR-DSC01643.jpg

 Gorilla trekking

 Now over 40 years later the success of the gorilla trekking strategy is evident in the multitude of tourist lodges in Musanze, the millions of dollars of revenue generated by the program, the Rwandan government’s decision to widen the protected areas of the park for gorillas, and, most importantly, in the rapid increase in the number of the once highly endangered gorillas.
 There are now 28 gorilla families in the Musanze area, many of which are acclimated to the one-hour/day visits by gorilla trekkers.
-While the permits to visit the gorillas is quite expensive ($1500 as of 2023), it is clear that the money is going toward helping to sustain the animals.
+While the permits to visit the gorillas is quite expensive, it is clear that the money is going toward helping to sustain the animals.
 The guides, trackers and porters that are supported by the permits and tips are locals who now appreciate that the welfare of the gorillas is critical.
 Previously, many of them might have been poachers who killed the gorillas.
 Now gorillas are valuable to their own livelihood and they work to protect them.
 The government is also very supportive in providing armed guards to protect the whole enterprise.
 So, signing up to go gorilla trekking is an excellent option for anyone who wants to support these invaluable animals.

 Every morning all of the trekkers and their guides assemble at the Volcanoes National Park Headquarters where the trekkers are assigned to visit specific gorilla families.
 Since the gorillas wander around the jungle from day to day, it is important that trackers first find each of the families so the trekkers can be led to them.
 The terrain is thick jungle and mountainous so hiking to the gorillas can be challenging.
 Presumably, they try to match the trekkers with their hiking ability.
 My guide asked me what kind of hike I preferred.
 Since I had just done a rather strenuous hike to Karisoke the previous day, I didn’t see any advantage to going on a difficult hike.
 As a result, I believe, and because of my advanced age, I was assigned to an easy hike as there were several in my party who had difficulty just hiking on level ground, let alone through the jungle.
 The porters assigned to our group made sure that everyone was secure, though one person did stumble and fall into a nettles plant which required some first aid.
 We were fortunate in that the weather was dry and the ground was not muddy.
 We visited the Kwitonda family .

 In retrospect if I had to do it again, I would have told my guide that I preferred to visit a family with several babies and young gorillas because they are the active ones, irrespective of the difficulty of the hike.
 I don’t know if they would honor such a request, but we might have seen a more interesting family.
+The Kwitonda family had one baby clinging to its mom, of whom I only got a brief glimpse before the mother disappeared into the underbrush.

 On the left is the director of the gorilla trekking in Rwanda, Prosper Uwingeli, with Mt.
 Sabyinyo in the background.